Swammers8/swammers8.github.io/assets/attackingCmnSrvcs.md

 ftp>
 ```

-One thing I want to point out is that this ftp server is also running on https!
-If we connect to the https server and provide `fiona`'s credentials we are greated this page:
+One thing I want to point out is that we can access the FTP server from the HTTPS service!
+If we connect to the boxe's https server and provide `fiona`'s credentials we are greated this page:

 !(ftpoverhttps)[/assets/imgs/fohs.png]

 Let's see what these files have to say.